2023 Most Popular Allied Health Professions Associate Degree Schools in Arkansas

 Read full report on Allied Health Professions at NorthWest Arkansas Community College

-Arkansas Tech University did quite well in this year’s ranking of the most popular places for allied health professions students to get a associate degree.
-It came in at #7 on the list.
-Located in the remote town of Russellville, ATU is a public school with a medium-sized student population.
+Arkansas Tech University landed the #7 spot in the 2023 rankings for the most popular associate degree allied health professions programs.
+Located in the remote town of Russellville, ATU is a public college with a moderately-sized student population.

 About 76% of the students majoring in allied health at the school are women while 24% are male.